 The U.S. Department of Health and Human Services agency with the mission to promote health and quality of life by preventing and controlling disease, injury, and disability.

 Central nervous system (CNS)

-The central nervous system is composed of the brain, spinal cord, and meanings (protective membranes surrounding them).
-The central nervous system is often affected, especcially in advanced AIDS, and dementia can occur.
+The central nervous system is composed of the brain, spinal cord, and meninges (protective membranes surrounding them).
+The central nervous system is often affected, especially in advanced AIDS, and dementia can occur.